Gamify-IT/docs/dev-manuals/deployment/kubernetes_deployment.md

 kubectl config get-contexts
 ```
 you can see all available contexts, with the currently active on being marked with an asterisk (*).

+### Lens
+An alternative to using the command line to deploy your helm chart to the cluster, is [Lens](https://k8slens.dev/download).
+Lens is a GUI for kubernetes, and simplifies the deployment process drastically.
+Just download it and follow the installation
+instructions. \
+If you already have the admin config added to your kubeconfig, you should be able to see the cluster by changing
+to the catalog on the left and browsing through the list.
+You can open more information about the cluster by clicking on it
+(while in the university network).
+There you can see more information about the cluster resources, the pods of the cluster
+and more.
+We recommend looking around a bit to make yourself familiar with the programm.

 ## Creating a deployment
 [//]: # (TODO insert link to helm explanation)